University of Helsinki

 The University of Helsinki was established in 1640 and has the widest range of disciplines in Finland.
 The city itself is well known for design, technology, and diverse culture.

 Students should plan to enroll in a total of 30 ECTS (European credits), which is the equivalent of 15 US credits.
 Most University of Helsinki courses are worth 5 ECTS, so the typical student takes 6 courses.
 Some courses require previous studies in the discipline in question.
 Please see the terminology below:

 - Basic studies (or “perusopinnot” in Finnish): Bachelor’s level courses, do not usually require previous studies from the student

 - Subject studies or Intermediate studies (or “aineopinnot” in Finnish): Bachelor’s level courses, intermediate level, require some previous studies from the student, mainly for 2nd or 3rd year students of the subject

 - Advanced studies (or “syventävät opinnot” in Finnish): Master’s level courses, for students who have completed a Bachelor’s degree or have the same level.

 In addition, some fields are only open to students who are majoring in that discipline.
 These include Medicine, Veterinary Medicine, Law, English philology, and Political science.

 To find courses and syllabi, search the course catalog

 .
-Course searches can be restricted by faculty (school of study), language, and level.
+Course searches should be restricted by

 Students live in the University of Helsinki dorms.